-- 1. The following pages in HealthPathways can assist: - Smoking cessation - Medications for smoking cessation - Lung cancer-suspected - The National Lung Cancer Screening program is a new initiative for eligible smokers to participate.
-For more information, please visit National Lung Cancer Screening Program. - 3.
-Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with patient care management: Smoking and nicotine vaping page 230. - 4.
-Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records. - Also, read through the RACGP's Smoking, Nutrition, Alcohol and Physical activity (SNAP) guide for tips on assessing smoking status and introducing lifestyle interventions to current smokers. - 6.
-Brisbane South PHN has a self-paced activity available to assist with identifying and updating the smoking status recording of 30 active patients who are 15 years old and over. - A target poster is also available to help your practice track improvement measures for recording smoking status.
-If you would like a copy, please contact the GPQI team on 07 3864 7540 or at support@bsphn.org.au.
+- 1. Visit the following HealthPathways pages to help with patient assessments: - Smoking cessation - Medications for smoking cessation - Lung cancer-suspected - 2.
+The National Lung Cancer Screening program is a new initiative for eligible smokers to participate.
+For more information, please visit National Lung Cancer Screening Program. - Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with preventative strategies: Smoking and nicotine vaping - page 230. - 4.
+Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records. - Also, read through the RACGP's tips on applying the 5As (Ask, Assess, Advise, Assist, Arrange) framework for assessing smoking status. - Brisbane South PHN have a self-paced activity available to assist with identifying and updating the smoking status recording of 30 active patients who are 15 years old and over. - 7.
+A target poster is also available to help your practice track improvement measures for recording smoking status.
+If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email our dedicated QI Coordinators: support@bsphn.org.au